hyeonhong/portfolio-site/README.md

 3. Configure the env

 ```
-echo 'GATSBY_DISQUS_NAME=your_disqus_shortname' > .env.development
+echo 'NEXT_PUBLIC_DISQUS_NAME=your_Disqus_shortname' > .env
-echo 'GATSBY_DISQUS_NAME=your_disqus_shortname' > .env.production
+echo 'NEXT_PUBLIC_GOOGLE_ANALYTICS_ID=your_Google_Analytics_ID' > .env
 ```

 4. Run in the development

 ```
-yarn run develop
+yarn dev
 ```

-The site will be running at `http://localhost:8000`
+The site will be running at `http://localhost:3000`

-5. Build the production bundle
+5. Build the production bundle as a static site

 ```
 yarn run build
 ```

-The production bundle is created in the `/public` directory
+The production bundle is created in the `/out` directory

-6. Run in the production
+6. Run the build in the local environment

 ```
-yarn run serve
+npx serve out
 ```

-The site will be running at `http://localhost:9000`
+The site will be running at `http://localhost:5000`